 (1) Potassium or potassium compounds that have not been isotopically enriched in the radionuclide potassium-40;

 (2) Fossil fuel or byproducts from fossil fuel combustion, including bottom ash, fly ash, and flue-gas emission control byproducts; or

 (3) Material used for building construction, industrial processing, sandblasting, metal castings, or other material in which the radionuclide content has not been concentrated to a level higher than is found in its natural state.

 (I) Persons who receive, possess, use, process, transfer, or dispose of TENORM or TENORM waste from oil and gas wells and production operations within the state are exempt from the requirements of this chapter in that they are subject to the regulatory oversight of the Ohio department of natural resources in accordance with section 1509.02 of the Revised Code.
 This exemption does not apply to service providers performing radiological decontamination of scale containing TENORM in pipe and other equipment.

-(J) Persons who receive, possess, use, process, transfer, or dispose of wastewater treatment plant sludges that contain TENORM, are exempt from the requirements of this chapter in that they are subject to regulatory oversight by the Ohio environmental protection agency in accordance with section 3745.11 of the Revised Code.
+(J) Persons who receive, possess, use, process, transfer, or dispose of waste water facility sludges that contain TENORM, are exempt from the requirements of this chapter in that they are subject to regulatory oversight by the Ohio environmental protection agency in accordance with section 6111.03 of the Revised Code.

 (K) Persons who possess, store, use, transport, or commercially distribute compressed gases and compressed gas products containing TENORM are exempt from the requirements of this chapter.
 The exemptions contained in this paragraph do not apply to a facility that processes compressed gas or compressed gas products containing TENORM.